 not to carry very valuable things on you, because it is very far

 from security forces if needed.
 It is sometimes heard that some

-steal the their belongings of the people when people are
+steal the belongings of the people when they

 You can come to Cesme in one hour by buses departing frequently